-Welcome to the Franklin County Probate Court website
+Welcome To The Franklin County Probate Court

 The Franklin County Probate Court provides a variety of services to the legal community, as well as the general public and handles the following administrative functions: the probating of wills, estate administrations, trusts, guardianships of adults and minors, commitment hearings for the mentally ill and mentally disabled, adoptions, birth corrections, name changes, delayed birth registrations, custodial accounts, lost heir accounts, order disinterments, Adult Protective Services cases and issues approximately 8,500 marriage licenses per year.
 In addition, the Court tries litigation issues in all of the above matters.

 A unique aspect of the Probate Court is that the Probate Judge is the ex-officio Clerk of Court, thus, the Judge in addition to performing judicial duties, also performs all the duties (filing, docketing, providing certified copies, etc.) as the Clerk of the Court.

 - Court Hours